kalariashubh/POC-9/README.md

 ---

-## ➕ Adding More Fields

-Any of the 89 fields listed under Structural Rebar in Revit's Schedule Properties can be added by editing `EXACT_FIELD_MAP` in `modules/extract.py`.
-Each entry maps a JSON output key to the exact Revit property group name and parameter name.
-No other changes are needed.

-Fields available to add immediately — all are standard Revit built-in Structural Rebar parameters:

-- `Style` — Standard or Stirrup/Tie
-- `Shape Name` — Shape code e.g. 21, 52
-- `Deformation` — Deformed or Plain
-- `Hook At Start` / `Hook At End` — Hook type name
-- `Material` — Steel grade and type
-- `Layout Rule` — Minimum Clear Spacing, Fixed Number, Single etc.
-- `Total Bar Length` — Combined length of all bars in the set
-- `Host Category` — Structural Column, Structural Framing etc.
-- `Mark` — Bar mark

----

-## 🛠️ Debug Scripts

-Three helper scripts are included for inspecting a new model:

-**`debug_rebar_only.py`**
-Dumps every property group and key-value pair for all rebar bar instances.
-Saves output as both `.txt` and `.json` to the `output/` folder.
-Use this to verify exact property names if extraction results are unexpected.

-**`debug_non_rebar.py`**
-Shows all objects in the model grouped by category — rebar instances, structural elements, family type definitions, category headers and system objects.
-Useful for understanding the full model structure.

-**`debug_host_matching.py`**
-Shows the exact `Host Category` value each rebar bar reports and the object IDs of all structural host elements.
-Use this if you need to extract width and depth from host elements (columns, beams, footings).

----

 ## ⚠️ Important Notes

 - Translation takes **2–10 minutes** — this is Autodesk's Revit engine running on their cloud and the time depends on model size and server load